nadiamariduena/python-intro-2024-privat/z_PYgame/RE_game-CODE_03 copy.md

 <br>
 <br>

-## 2. 🌈🦄 Now I want to check if the player is OUTSIDE of the window
+## 2. 🌈🦄 Now we want to check if the player is OUTSIDE of the window

 <br>

-- Means that the player reaches the right edge and is now out of the window
+- means that the player reaches the right edge and is now out

 ```python
 if player_rect.right > WINDOW_WIDTH or player_rect.left < 0: